RahulCheen/AutoClicker/README.md

 - Invalid activation key/click speed input handling
 - Out of focus function
 - Cross platform function (currently only works on Windows OS)

+This project is just for fun.
+Don't use this autoclicker to break ToS for any games that don't allow their use.